Published on November 29, 2016

 Brrr.
 While some animals have disappeared into hibernation (groundhogs), dug into the mud (snapping turtles) and flown south to warmer climates (red-winged blackbird), winter remains a busy time of year for creatures that call the Don Valley home.

-So who is hanging out here in the cold weather and snow?
+So who is hanging out here in the cold snow?

-2 – Chickadee - The cheerful and little Chickadee – with its white face and black cap and bib - sticks around over the winter.
-You may hear them before you see them, with their “here swee-tee” song or more alarmed call “chicka dee dee dee.”
-Be sure to tread lightly as it’s easy to startle these little guys - they weigh as much as about five M&Ms.
+Chickadee – The cheerful and little Chickadee, with its white face and black cap and bib, sticks around over the winter.
+You may hear them before you see them, with their “here swee-tee” song or more alarmed call of “chicka dee dee dee.”
+Be sure to tread lightly as it’s easy to startle these little guys.
+And when we say little, know that they weigh as much as about five M&Ms!